mlanduyt/Assignment3/README.md

 ## GETTING STARTED

-The portions of Assignment 3 part 4 are located in the finite element analysis code, under the tutorial folder as 'implemented_example', 'mesh_refinement', and 'broken_example'.
+The portions of Assignment 3 are located in the finite element analysis code.

-The code overview of the FEA code provided for Assignment 3 part 3 is located under CodeStructure.md
+The code overview of the FEA code provided for Assignment 3 part 3 is located under CodeStructure.md The portions for part 4 are under the tutorial folder as 'implemented_example', 'mesh_refinement', and 'broken_example'.

 This file is meant as an addition to the finite element analysis held at: https://github.com/Lejeune-Lab-Graduate-Course-Materials/finite-element-analysis/tree/main.